 The University of Newcastle’s Master of Health Science offers an extended educational grounding, preparing you with a broad knowledge base in one of the three specialisations offered by this program.
 All these specialisations will prepare you to critically appraise research literature and apply evidence-based findings in the workplace.

-The alcohol and drug specialisation will prepare you to apply evidence-based findings in the workplace and an appreciation of preventative approaches related to alcohol and other drug use, including epidemiology, clinical consequences of use and dependence, explanatory models, history and social context and pharmacology.
+The Alcohol and Other Drugs specialisation will prepare you to apply evidence-based findings in the workplace and an appreciation of preventative approaches related to alcohol and other drug use, including epidemiology, clinical consequences of use and dependence, explanatory models, history and social context and pharmacology.

 The Primary Health Care and Stroke Management specialisations promote the development of knowledge, skills and attitudes so that you can function as an expert clinician within these specialist inter-professional services and health care teams.

 Educational opportunities in specialist areas have increased demand for skilled and qualified practitioners.
-As a graduate, you can look forward to pursuing a career in areas across a range of public health disciplines and developing and evaluating evidence-based health initiatives that improve outcomes in individuals, communities and populations.
-You may also choose to take on leadershiproles within advocacy, research studies or health planning and promotion.
+As a graduate, you can look forward to pursuing a career in areas across a range of health disciplines and developing and evaluating evidence-based health initiatives that improve outcomes in individuals, communities and populations.
+You may also choose to take on leadership roles within advocacy, research studies or health planning and promotion.

 For more detailed information on eligibility, courses and requirements of the Master of Health Science, visit the ‘Details’ tab.